FlushedCrusher/FlashDeck/README.md

 ### Version 1.2.0 ###

-* Add DeckLimit to config settings
-    * User should be able to specify how many cards to review at a time
 * Add isMastered type to config settings
     * User should be able to specify mastery on three correct answers total, or three consecutive correct answers
 * Document Sequence Diagrams for Application events